-Avoid core work and learn to pull in your stomach with a vacuum.
+Avoid core work, mostly the obliques, and learn to pull in your stomach with a vacuum.

 Widen the shoulders and lats with lateral raises and close-grip rowing with a rounded back respectively.
 A pull-up will help further by hitting the teres major.